RCPilot1604/RCPilot1604.github.io/_posts/2021-4-27-MPPT Solar Charge Controller.md

 After all the dust had settled with the core components of the controller, it was now time to focus my attention to the reason why I even bothered doing this in the first place - WiFi logging and remote monitoring of the charge controller!
 To serve this role, I chose to use an ESP32 board solely due to the fact that I had experience in working with this low-cost module and it was also readily available as a WiFi option at the time of writing.
 To save space on my already densely populated board and also because I was already using a dedicated microcontroller to handle the heavylifting of the calculations, I configured the ESP32 as a mere serial slave that would simply communicate with the microcontroller via AT commands, something which necessitated the use of either a software serial or a dedicated hardware serial port.
 This was hence a very large consideration that led me to choose the ATMEGA2560 as the microcontroller of choice.

 Now that most of the key components were settled, it was time to start prototyping.
 As always, I started prototyping on breadboard before moving on to manufacturing a PCB (speaking of which it was an exhilirating experience for me as it was my first time ordering a PCB from a fab house)!
 I initially encountered every single problem you could think of - from poor breadboard connections (most annoying) to general issues with the libraries and code (there exist so many INA219 libraries and I'll provide the code for those which worked).
 The most annoying of all issues however, was that the voltage regulation would sometimes yield inconsistent results **and** wildly inaccurate results.
-The final value of the resistor R_x which worked for me differed from the theoratical value (R_y) by so large an amount that it was almost as if the theory did not exist (oops).
+The final value of the resistor $$\  R_3 $$ which worked for me differed from the theoratical value by so large an amount that it was almost as if the theory did not exist (oops).

 After the key components showed _some semblance of working_, I proceeded to add on the bells and whistles, namely auxillary features such as SD card logging, a Graphical User Interface (GUI) complete with a rotary encoder.
 The final product also includes LED display lights to quickly convey critical information such as presence of SD card / undervoltage etc.